Andy Banachowski

 He got his 1,000th career victory on Nov.
 12, 2005, becoming the first Division I women's coach to reach 1,000 career victories when the Bruins handed eventual national champion Washington its only loss of the season in a five-game thriller at Pauley Pavilion.
 On January 11, 2010, he announced his retirement, effective June 30.

 Originally from San Mateo, Banachowski now resides in Los Angeles.
-He has two grown children, Bret, who played volleyball at UC Santa Cruz, and Amy, who was a three-year letter-winner from 1991-93 on the Bruin women's volleyball team.
+He has two children.

 Coaching at UCLA

 1981-2010

 Since NCAA began sponsoring women's sports in 1981, UCLA women's volleyball has earned 37 AVCA All-American honors, to go with 47 Volleyball Monthly/Magazine All-American awards.
 Banachowski has also coached players to numerous other awards, including 43 All-Pacific Region honors, 85 All-Pacific-10 awards, five Pac-10 Players of the Year and the National Player of the Year in 1992 (Natalie Williams).
 Eighteen Bruins have earned All-NCAA Tournament accolades, including Williams, who was named Most Outstanding Player in both 1990 and 1991.
 Williams also won two Honda Awards under Banachowski's tutelage in 1992 and `93, with Lis Masakayan earning the honor in 1985.